 Convert maps to scenes or scenes to maps

 When you convert a 2D map into a 3D scene, the visibility scale range of a layer is converted into an approximate distance range.
-For example, a scale of 1:24,000 in a 2D map would be converted to a distance of 2 kilometers between the camera and the content of your 3D scene.
+For example, a scale of 1:24,000 in a 2D map is converted to a distance of 2 kilometers between the camera and the content of your 3D scene.
 Conversely, if you convert your 3D map into a 2D scene, the defined distance range is converted into an approximate scale range.

 When a layer with a visibility scale range setting (and no z-values) is copied from a map to a 3D scene, it is placed into the 2D Layers category of the scene.
-An equivalent 3D visibility scale range setting is created, but is not honored in the scene at that point.
+An equivalent 3D visibility scale range setting is created but is not honored in the scene at that point.
 If you move the layer to the 3D Layers category, the visibility scale range setting is respected.

 When moving a layer in a scene from the 2D Layers category of the Contents pane to 3D Layers and vice versa, it is good practice to review the scale range and distance range set for the layer.
 This way, you make sure your layers draw correctly when zooming in and out of the scene.
-As some zoom levels or viewing perspectives, for some features may not be visible because distance visibility works per feature in 3D.
+At some zoom levels or viewing perspectives, some features may not be visible because distance visibility works per feature in 3D.